Sheriff: Soccer star Rooney charged with public intoxication

 LOUDON COUNTY, Va.
-(AP) — Soccer star Wayne Rooney was arrested last month at a Washington-area airport on a charge of public intoxication.
+(AP) — Soccer star Wayne Rooney was arrested last month at a Washington-area airport on a charge of public intoxication, authorities said Sunday.

 The Loudon County Sheriff’s Office in Virginia said Rooney was jailed Dec.
-16 after his arrest at the Dulles International Airport and then released on his own recognizance.
+16 after his arrest on the misdemeanor charge by police at the Dulles International Airport in Virginia and then released on his own recognizance.
+The sheriff’s office released a mugshot from his booking that showed Rooney in what appeared to be an orange jail jumpsuit.

 Court documents say Rooney was charged with public swearing and intoxication.
 He paid a $25 fine Friday.

-The sheriff’s office referred questions to airport authorities.
+The sheriff’s office referred further questions to airport authorities.
 An airport spokesman said he was looking into what happened.

 Most Read Nation & World Stories